SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Risks you see during walkthroughoptional · tick what you actually see at supply stubs + mechanical room

-Walk the basement / mechanical room and a few supply stubs, then flip the flags that apply.
-Galvanized and polybutylene supply lines force-promote scope to full-house repipe; the other four widen the band and surface inspection-time warnings.
+Walk the basement or mechanical room and a few supply stubs, then tick what applies.
+Old galvanized or polybutylene supply lines usually push the project to a whole-house repipe; the other four widen the price band and surface inspection-time warnings.
 Defaults assume a clean property.

 How I’d actually use this on a flip